 Under such circumstances choosing to live was the most difficult choice I faced.
-It didn't help that I had long been on a journey of self perceived failure which culminated into the biggest failure yet - getting cancer.
+It didn’t help that I had been depressed for several years prior to getting the cancer because I thought I was a failing artist.
+Ironically, getting the cancer, in my eyes, culminated into the biggest failure yet.
 It was hard to muster the will to live when my life was so screwed up, and having cancer gave me the perfect opportunity to let go.
 But living, in spite of all its failings, was so hard to let go of.
 Having cancer created the greatest challenge I ever faced.
 I had to choose whether to live or die and to fight or give up.

 Though having cancer, at first, felt like being in the talons of a predator, in time, it transformed into being a great liberator because it freed me from the chains of my oppressive ego.
-For nearly all my adult life my identity and self worth revolved around being a successful artist.
-When I wasn't succeeding, I was failing, and the failures were adding up.
-It's no wonder I got cancer.
-It was a wake up call to warn me of the swampy muck I was sinking in.
+For nearly all my adult life my identity and self-worth revolved around being a successful artist.
+When I wasn’t succeeding, I was failing, and the failures were adding up.
+It’s no wonder I got cancer.
+It was a wake-up call to warn me of the swampy, self-pitying muck I was sinking in.

-Paring down my ego was not an easy task, however, and it wasn't until I learned that the treatments often cause severe damage to hands and feet - a problem known as neuropathy – a problem that might prevent me from ever painting again – that I realized how much my life revolved around my art and my ego.
-The ensuing depression was inevitable.
-I couldn’t help wonder what I would be if I wasn't an artist.
-I couldn't imagine being anything else because I spent my whole life becoming and being an artist.
-At that point, when I took stock of my life and tallied all my failures, calculated my odds of dying from cancer, and realized the two things I loved most - exploring and creating art - might only be memories, I couldn't help but linger in the darkest, suicidal place I've ever been.
+Paring down my ego was not an easy task, however, and it wasn’t until I learned that the treatments often cause severe damage the nerves of the hands and feet – a problem known as neuropathy – a problem that would likely prevent me from ever painting again in my style because I wouldn’t feel my brushes and know how to control them for the precise details I love to create.
+Furthermore, I might lose the sense of my feet and my sense of balance which would really hamper my hiking and exploring.
+Getting cancer depression was inevitable.
+I wondered what I would be if I wasn’t an artist.
+I couldn’t imagine being anything else because I spent my whole life from the age of twelve becoming and being an artist.
+At that point, when I took stock of my life and tallied all my failures, calculated my odds of dying from cancer, and realized the two things I loved most – exploring and creating art – might only be memories.
+So, I bottomed-out and lingered in the darkest, suicidal place I’ve ever been.